StartCI/project/README.md

 ### Usage

 It seems like you are describing a custom implementation of the "table" method with various functionalities.
-Unfortunately, as of my knowledge cutoff in September 2021, there is no built-in method like this in CodeIgniter 4.
-However, it is possible that such a method might have been added or implemented in a custom library or extension.

 Let's clarify the examples you provided: